gilikarni/Summing/src/readme.txt

  	2. It is possible to configure all the parameters using thre command line.
  	In order to see the possible parameters use the flag "--help".
  	The parameters are:
+ 	--mul                Calculate with a multiplicative mistake
+	--add                Calculate with an additive mistake
+	--mul_slack          Calculate with a multiplicative mistake and a slack window size --add_slack          Calculate with an additive mistake and a slack window size --exact              Calculate the exact sum
+	--exact_slack        Calculate the exact sum on a slack window --calc_times         Calculate the average time for updates and query, can calculate only for only one algorithm at a time.
+	--calc_times_update  Calculate the average time for updates, can calculate only for only one algorithm at a time.
+	--print_query        Print the sum that was queried (works only if the input is not too large) --window             The size of the window to sum of --range              The range of the packet sizes --epsilon            The allowed mistake in the sum --tau                The allowed mistake in the window size --iterations         The allowed number of iterations
+	--help               Print optional parameters